Top of the pageCheck Your Symptoms

 Groin problems and injuries can cause pain and concern.
 Most minor problems or injuries will heal on their own.
-Home treatment is usually all that is needed to relieve symptoms and heal.
+Home treatment is usually all that's needed to relieve symptoms and heal.

-An acute injury may occur from a direct blow, a stabbing injury, a fall, or from the leg being turned in an abnormal position.
+An acute groin injury may occur from a direct blow, a stabbing injury, or a fall, or from the leg being turned in an abnormal position.

 Overuse injuries occur when too much stress is placed on an area.
 This often happens when you overdo an activity or repeat the same activity day after day.
 Overuse can lead to muscle strains or tears or may cause swelling.
 Overuse may cause: